Content from Read case data

 • Simulate synthetic outbreak data

-• Convert linelist data to incidence
+• Convert linelist data into incidence over time

 • Create epidemic curves from incidence data